 What You’ll Learn

-What Is the FAR Part 19 Overhaul?
+What Is the FAR Part 19 Overhaul — and What’s Actually Effective?

 The Rule of Two: What Stayed and What Changed

 The Rule of Two is the foundation of small business set-aside contracting.
-Under this rule, contracting officers must set aside a contract exclusively for small businesses.
-The trigger: a reasonable expectation that at least two qualified small firms will submit offers at fair market prices.
-The rule applies to every acquisition above the micro-purchase threshold and is the primary mechanism that directs billions of dollars in federal contracts to small businesses each year (per FAR 19.502-2, now redesignated as FAR 19.104-1 in the revised Part 19).
-Before the overhaul, many contractors feared this rule would be weakened or eliminated.
+Under this rule, contracting officers must set aside a contract exclusively for small businesses when they reasonably expect at least two qualified small firms to submit offers at fair market prices.
+The rule applies to every acquisition above the micro-purchase threshold and is the primary mechanism that directs billions of dollars in federal contracts to small businesses each year (per FAR 19.502-2 — the Rule of Two remains at this location; the September 2025 proposed rule would redesignate it, but as of FAC 2026-01 the section number is unchanged).
+The Rule of Two is intact in current law for new contract awards above the micro-purchase threshold.

-New contracts above MPT Rule of Two required Rule of Two required (no change)
+| New contracts above MPT | Rule of Two required (FAR 19.502-2) | Rule of Two preserved |

 New Acquisition Thresholds (October 1, 2025)